Just Released: The Framing of Murray Lawrence Jr

 The case of Murray Lawrence Jr exposes the intersection of power, race and corruption in Baldwin County Alabama.
-Convicted without jurisdiction, evidence or due process, Murray has spent more than twenty years in prison for a crime Mississippi’s own forensic expert proved he did not commit.
+For more than twenty years, Murray has remained in prison for a crime Mississippi’s own forensic expert concluded he did not commit.

 The case of Murray Lawrence Jr. is marred by racial bias, inequity, and suppressed evidence.
 Murray’s conviction was based solely on the testimony of the actual killer, a convicted criminal who was coerced into framing Murray as an accomplice in exchange for avoiding capital punishment.